Top 10 Romanian Foods – Most Popular Dishes in Romania

 9. Papanași

-Returning to desserts, Papanași always makes you come back for more.
+Returning to desserts, Papanași will definitely have you coming back for more.
 Originating from the northern part of the country, this calorie bomb is very popular among all Romanians with a sweet tooth.

-It’s a donut shaped cottage cheese and semolina mixture that is first fried and then covered in sour cream and jam, preferabbly blueberry.
+It’s a donut shaped cottage cheese and semolina mixture that is first fried and then covered in sour cream and jam, preferably blueberry.
 This sour and sweet combination is a complete delight for your senses and feast for your eyes.
+It’s also a nightmare for your waistline, but who cares!

 10. Salata De Boeuf (Beef Salad)

-The original recipe is made with beef, but nowadays many Romanians replace the beef with chicken.
+The original recipe is made with beef, but nowadays many Romanians replace the beef with chicken to create a lighter version.

 - Most popular Romanian soups